Frederick County, Maryland: Charter government

 The Frederick County state's attorney, first elected November 2, 2010, and re-elected in 2018 and 2022, is Charlie Smith, a Republican.

 The sheriff of Frederick County is Republican Chuck Jenkins.

 Frederick County's fire and rescue service is handled by a combination career and volunteer service delivery system.
 The county employs over 450 career firefighters.
 Volunteers of the 26 volunteer fire and rescue corporations number approximately 300 active operational members.
 Fire, rescue and emergency medical services, including advanced life support, are handled by career staffing supplemented by volunteers.
 The county has a Maryland State Police Medevac located at the Frederick Municipal Airport and is designated "Trooper 3".
 Trooper 3 handles calls throughout the state, but provides immediate assistance to local police, fire and rescue services.

 Politics

 Frederick County was once, like the rest of Appalachian and German-influenced Western Maryland, staunchly Republican, with Lyndon B. Johnson in 1964 being the last Democrat to carry it in a presidential election until Joe Biden carried the county in 2020.
-The growth of the county with migration from Washington D.C. had begun to narrow the margins starting from 2008, with John McCain only edging out Barack Obama by only 1,157 votes out of over one hundred thousand cast in the 2008 election.
+The growth of the county with migration from Washington D.C. had begun to narrow the margins starting from 2008, with John McCain edging out Barack Obama by only 1,157 votes out of over one hundred thousand cast in the 2008 election.

 Democratic strength is mostly concentrated in the city of Frederick, whereas Republican strength is located in the northern rural regions of the county.
 The county's suburbs, historically Republican-leaning, have become competitive in recent years.